- Wealth PMS (50L+)

 All three of them are well-managed trusts with strong balance sheets.
 They have similar growth opportunities for the long term.

-However, some exhibit better performance than the other two in few parameters.
+However, some exhibit better performance than the other two in a few parameters.

 In the chart below, click REIT name to see their exposure by geography

-In chart below, click REIT name to see exposure by sector
+In the chart below, click REIT name to see exposure by sector

 The answer varies depending on your context as an investor.

 Mindspace REIT if you are conservative and taking a debt investors’ point of view.
-With well-diversified portfolio & highest tax free distribution, this suits HNIs as a good long-term bet.
-Low occupancy (84%) & consistency of cash flows will be a risk though.
+With a well-diversified portfolio & highest tax-free distribution, this suits HNIs as a good long-term bet.
+However, the mark-to-market headroom for FY23 is on the lower side when compared to its peers.

 Brookfield REIT if you are a growth investor looking for capital appreciation.
-Considering all important metrics like WALE, Yield, LTV, Occupancy etc, Brookfield either leads the pack or is at par with others.
-The company is looking to double the total leasable area in the next 3 to 5 years.
-The incremental cost of debt will come down from 7.15% to 6.65%.
+Considering all important metrics like mark-to-market, proposed development area, dividend yield, WALE, occupancy, etc, Brookfield either leads the pack or is at par with others.
+Post the acquisition of Candor N2 tech park, BIRET has higher growth visibility over the next 2-3 years.

 Taking a holistic view, Brookfield REIT is better placed to capture the growth & provide decent stability in the cash flows.